whoschek/bzfs/README.md

 <!-- -->

-<div id="--delete-missing-datasets"></div>
+<div id="--delete-empty-datasets"></div>

-**--delete-missing-datasets**
+**--delete-empty-datasets**

-*  After successful replication step and successful --delete-missing-snapshots step, if any, delete existing destination datasets that do not exist within the source dataset if they are included via --{include|exclude}-dataset-regex --{include|exclude}-dataset --exclude-dataset-property policy.
-    Also delete an existing destination dataset that has no snapshot if all descendants of that dataset do not have a snapshot either (again, only if the existing destination dataset is included via --{include|exclude}-dataset-regex --{include|exclude}-dataset
-    --exclude-dataset-property policy).
-Does not recurse without
+*  After successful replication step and successful --delete-missing-datasets and successful --delete-missing-snapshots steps, if any, delete any included destination dataset that has no snapshot if all descendants of that destination dataset do not have a snapshot either (again, only if the existing destination dataset is included via --{include|exclude}-dataset-regex --{include|exclude}-dataset --exclude-dataset-property policy).
+Does not recurse without --recursive.
-    --recursive.

-    For example, if the destination contains datasets h1,h2,h3,d1 whereas source only contains h3, and the include/exclude policy effectively includes h1,h2,h3,d1, then delete datasets h1,h2,d1 on the destination to make it 'the same'.
-On the other hand, if the include/exclude policy effectively only includes h1,h2,h3 then only delete datasets h1,h2 on the destination to make it 'the same'.
+    For example, if the destination contains datasets h1,d1, and the include/exclude policy effectively includes h1,d1, then check if h1,d1 can be deleted.
+On the other hand, if the include/exclude policy effectively only includes h1 then only check if h1 can be deleted.

 <!-- -->